peterngineering/mythosul/README.md

  Soon to be tested 32bit capable models:
  * Rpi4 Cortex-a72
  * Rpi5 Cortex-a73

+Future planning does include x86_64 version with DRM support(NO X11) for common hw, its just not a priority till the Pi's are worked out.

  **Orignal Rpi0/0w, too slow with only 1 core to work properly with VC4(so far)**
           **While it did work with the older stack(omx) it was only SDTV that worked anyway.**